aayushsingh7/UnCovered/README.md

 **The result?** Misinformation spreads because fact-checking is just too slow and inconvenient.

-That’s why I built **FactSnap** — select text → right-click → verify.
+That’s why I built **UnCovered** — select text → right-click → verify.
 No tab-switching, no effort.
 Just truth, instantly.

 ### 📈 Some Stats